Electric Vehicle Fleet and Charging Infrastructure Planning: Model Description

 \subsection{Objective}

-The system operator's goal is to design a control policy $\pol\in \Pi$ so as to attain a desired long-run service level while at the same time minimizing the number of vehicles and chargers.
-Formally, we define a lower bound for the service level by
+The system operator aims to design a control policy $\pol \in \Pi$ that achieves a desired long-run service level—defined as the fraction of requested miles served or the fraction of trips completed—while minimizing the number of vehicles and chargers.
+We define a lower bound for the service level by

-Given a target service level $\alpha \in (0, 1)$, we seek a policy $\pi \in \Pi$ under which $\alphainf \geq \alpha$ and the system operates with the minimum possible number of vehicles and chargers.
-We accomplish this by first characterizing the minimum number of EVs and chargers required to ensure that $\alphasup \geq \alpha$, where $\alphasup$ is the $\limsup$ analog of $\alphainf$.
-Then, we propose a charging and matching policy such that $\alphasup \geq \alphainf \geq \alpha$ with the minimum possible number of EVs and chargers.
-Such characterizations, in turn, allow us to provide various insights into capacity planning for an EV on-demand transportation system.